Anoop4u777/reporting-tool/README.md

-# reporting-tool-tetrix
+# reporting-tool

-This is a full-stack reporting tool built as part of a take-home assignment from Tetrix.
+This is a full-stack reporting tool built as part of a take-home assignment.
 The application allows users to create custom report layouts in a no-code editor format, supporting components like text blocks, tables, and charts.

 Key features: